In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 The problem of space exploration

-To master outer space, it is important to unite efforts on a global scale.
-Recent studies are the result of the consolidation of the work of many countries.
-This is the basis for solving the problem.
+To explore outer space, it is important to join forces on a global scale.
+The latest research is the result of consolidation of work from many countries.
+This is precisely the basis for solving the problem.

-Scientists have already developed a mock-up of the first station for settlers on the moon, and Elon Musk says that the day is not far off when people will go to explore Mars.
+Scientists have already developed a model of the first station for settlers on the Moon, and Elon Musk says that the day is not far off when people will go to explore Mars.

 What have we learned?

 Humanity has many global problems that can ultimately lead to its death.
-These problems can be solved only if efforts are consolidated, otherwise the efforts of one or several countries will be reduced to zero.
+These problems can only be solved if efforts are consolidated; otherwise, the efforts of one or more countries will be reduced to zero.
 Thus, civilizational development and the solution of problems of a universal scale are possible only if the survival of man as a species becomes higher than economic and state interests.

 Average rating: 4.7.
 Total ratings received: 1523.